scc-digitalhub/docs/user/docs/architecture.md

 Datasets are usually pre-processed by domain experts to define and extract features.

-By adopting a full-fledged feature store (via MLRun), the platform lets developers:
+By adopting a full-fledged feature store (under development), the platform lets developers:

 * easily define features during training
 * re-use them during serving